Medhachalla/rag-document-intelligence/README.md

 Example:

-A user asks:

 ```
 "What are actuators used for?"
 ```

-The system does not search for the exact words.

-Instead:
+The system:

-1. The question is converted into an embedding vector.
+1. Converts the question into a vector
-2. ChromaDB compares this vector against document chunk embeddings.
+2. Compares it against document embeddings
-3. The most relevant chunks are retrieved.
+3. Retrieves the closest document chunks
-4. The retrieved context is passed to the LLM.
+4. Provides those chunks as context to the LLM
-5. The LLM generates an answer grounded in the retrieved documents.
+5. Generates a grounded response

-This reduces hallucination because the model answers using retrieved document evidence.
+This reduces hallucination by ensuring answers are based on retrieved document evidence.

 ---